TKMM-Blog/tkmm-blog.github.io/_posts/2025-09-25-first-blog-post-test.md

 - The `Merge` button has been renamed to `Apply`
 - Network and download errors are truncated to avoid log spam
 - Internet related errors now occur silently when connectivity is unavailable
-- The setup wizard was improved for clearer step by step guidance
-- TotK Optimizer "Enable" button is now replaced with an ON/OFF toggle
+- The "Enable" button on the TotK Optimizer page is now replaced with an ON/OFF toggle
-- Sub-files in SARC archives are merged with other files that have the same canonical path
 - RecipeArray now uses direct index merging
 - English is now used as the default language if the selected target language is not found in the mod
 - Simplified Chinese and Traditional Chinese translations have been added thanks to carbonatedtea
 - Added support for Brazilian Portuguese / USpt (only works with TotK 1.4.0 and higher)
+- Sub-files in SARC archives will now be merged with files that have the same canonical path in other archives
+- The setup wizard was improved for clearer step by step guidance
 - In manual mode on the setup window, you can now simply input the name of the emulator - making sure it runs in the background will help with detecting all folder paths automatically
 - Added support for auto-setup with emulators using the .AppImage format on Linux (the file must match the emulator's name, like `Citron.AppImage` for example)

 # Fixes
 - Resource table entries should now be properly estimated, issues that required using the external RESTBL calculator are now fixed
-- App status updates correctly after merge failures
+- Fixed the app status not updating correctly after merge failures
 - Fixed an issue with NAND paths incorrectly detected as invalid
 - Fixed split XCI files being misread as NSP
 - Fixed TotK Optimizer sliders resetting to 100 when reloading the page